sinhashutosh/EmployeeWageOOPS/README.md

-Calculate Wages till
-a condition of total
-working hours or
-days is reached for
-a month
-- Assume 100 hours and 20 day
+Compute Employee Wage
+for multiple companies - Note: Each Company has its own wage, number of working days and working hours per month
+- Use Class Method with function parameters instead of Class
+Variables